Turmeric (Yu Jin, Jiang Huang, E Zhu)

-Curcumin is a group of antioxidant compounds that are found in turmeric root.
+Curcumin is a group of antioxidant compounds found in turmeric root.
 Curcuminoids are the active ingredient in turmeric.
 Curcumin is a powerful antioxidant.
 It is a fat-soluble compound making it more easily digested with fatty meals.

 Turmeric is also a powerful anti-inflammatory.
-Inflammation, especially chronic inflammation, is now known to play a major role in chronic diseases such as heart disease, cancer, Alzheimer’s and other various degenerative diseases.
+Inflammation, especially chronic inflammation, is now known to play a major role in chronic diseases such as heart disease, cancer, Alzheimer’s, and other various degenerative diseases.

 Turmeric increases brain levels of brain-derived neurotrophic factor (BDNF), which are growth hormones that function in the brain.
 These help delay and reverse many brain diseases, helping to improve memory and improving mental clarity.

 Turmeric prevents the release of histamine in the stomach, quelling nausea and counteracting food allergies.